cperepelitsa/cvp-bin/README.md

 # Tools

-- **approve**: run a program for each of a list of files, then ask whether it should be moved or deleted

 - **arith**: outputs some statistical information for a list of numbers

 - **badchar**: check files for bytes outside the pretty/printable ASCII range